de Bruijn sequences in Gecode (and other systems)

 Introduction

-• "classic" de Bruijn sequence: the sequence length is base^n (n is the number of bits),
+- "classic" de Bruijn sequence: the sequence length is base^n (n is the number of bits),

-• "arbitrary" sequence: where the sequence length is arbitrary.
+- "arbitrary" sequence: where the sequence length is arbitrary.

 Principle used

 The basic principle in generating de Bruijn sequences used in this model is the following.
-Note: The names for the parameters base, n, m, and bin_code are perhaps unfortunate and confusing, but are kept since they are used in all my other implementations (see below).
+Note: The names for the parametersbase, n, m, and bin_code are perhaps unfortunate and confusing, but are kept since they are used in all my other implementations (see below).

 Given:

-• a base (parameter base)
+- a base (parameter

-• number of bits (n)
+base) - number of bits (

-• length of sequence (m)
+n) - length of sequence (

-• make a list of distinct integers in the range 0..(base^n)-1.
-This array is called x in the model.
+xin the model.
 These are the nodes in a de Bruijn graph.
-The goal of this model is to find nodes that really are "de Bruijn nodes".
+The goal of this model is to find nodes that really are "de Bruijn nodes". - calculate the "bit sequence" (in base

-• apply the de Bruijn condition for each consecutive integers, i.e. the first elements in binary[r] is the same as the last elements in binary[r-1], and also "around the corner".
+base) for each integer.
+This is a matrix with m rows and n columns, here calledbinary. - apply the de Bruijn condition for each consecutive integers, i.e. the first elements in binary[r] is the same as the last elements in binary[r-1], and also "around the corner".

 Here is a simple run of the program with the following command line (see below for a discussion of the options):